 - the inmate’s parole plans (how the inmate plans to re-enter the community — where he/she will live and work, how he/she plans to remain productive, sober, etc.), and

-- input from the victim, the victim’s family, and/or any other representatives speaking on the victim’s behalf.
+- input from the victim, the victim’s family members, and/or any other representatives speaking on the victim’s behalf.

 5. What are some factors that may make an inmate unsuitable for parole?